MicrosoftEdge/WebView2Feedback/specs/TrackingPrevention.md

 ===

 # Background
-The WebView2 team has been asked for an API to toggle tracking prevention and also ability to control levels of tracking prevention.
+The WebView2 team has been asked for an API to control levels of tracking prevention and also to turn off tracking prevention feature in WebView2.

 We are proposing two API's
-IsTrackingPreventionEnabled: This API allows you to enable/disable the tracking prevention feature.
-By default tracking prevention feature is enabled and set to `Balanced` level for WebView2.
-You can set the `CoreWebView2EnvironmentOptions.IsTrackingPreventionEnabled` property to false to disable the tracking prevention feature for WebView2 before creating environment that also skips the related code and improves the performance.

-TrackingPreventionLevel: This API allows you to control levels of tracking prevention for WebView2 which are associated with a profile when the feature is enabled and otherwise TrackingPreventionLevel is CoreWebView2TrackingPreventionLevel.Off and can't be changed to other kinds.
+CoreWebView2Profile.PreferredTrackingPreventionLevel: This API allows you to control levels of tracking prevention for WebView2 which are associated with a profile and persisted in the user data folder.
+However, the level is not respected if tracking prevention feature is disabled using `CoreWebView2EnvironmentOptions.EnableTrackingPrevention`.
+That means, if you set the property when the feature is disabled it is updated and persisted but it will takes effect only if `CoreWebView2EnvironmentOptions.EnableTrackingPrevention` is true.
 The levels are similar to Edge: `Off`, `Basic`, `Balanced` and `Strict`.

 For reference, in the screenshot below, this API sets the levels of tracking prevention as a WebView2 API.

 ![Edge Tracking Prevention](images/TrackingPreventionLevels.png)

+CoreWebView2EnvironmentOptions.EnableTrackingPrevention: This API allows you to enable/disable the tracking prevention feature.
+Default value is true.
+When this is true, the level of tracking prevention is controlled by the `CoreWebView2Profile.PreferredTrackingPreventionLevel` property.
+You can set this property to false to disable the tracking prevention feature for WebView2 when creating environment that also skips the related code and improves the performance.

 # Examples
-## IsTrackingPreventionEnabled
+## EnableTrackingPrevention

 ```c#
 Create WebView Environment with option that disable tracking prevention feature.